rahmnathan/WeatherDisplay/README.md

 This project is a display showing weather in your current location, the current time, and the current commute time to from/to any given destination.
-The background image is provided by bing.
+I currently have it running on a 16" screen.
+I'm not sure how it will scale to others.
+I plan on adding 7 day forecast, google calendar, and more.
+Weather is provided by OpenWeatherMap; commute is provided by google; and backgorund image is provided by Bing.
 I'll be adding more details in the future.